JakobJingleheimer/nodejs-loaders/packages/deno-npm-prefix/README.md

 ## Usage

-After installing the loader and registering it with Node.js, you can use the `npm:` protocol to import modules from npm.
+After installing the loader and registering it with Node.js, you can use the `npm:` prefix to import modules from npm.
 For example:

 ```js
 import express from 'npm:express';